 |In This Article|

 Modern cars have a layer of “clear coat” over their paint.
 This protects against scratches and helps keep the paint looking good.
 However, if you're careless about car washing, grit particles can cut into the clear coat over time.
-On silver or gold cars those scratches hardly show, but on a bright day, they'll look like white swirls against black paint.
+On silver or gold cars those scratches hardly show, but on a bright day, they'll look like white swirls against the black paint.

 Removing Swirl Marks